bioinfo2019/qual-recal/README.md

 **Software**

+All software is run in Linux (Ubuntu 18.04).
+The pipeline here **IS NOT** a production-ready tool.
+These are scripts and programs written to answer a particular research question.
+Development of a high-performance version of these scripts and programs is underway.

 The C++ folder in this repository contain scripts and programs to perform functions for extracting features from SAM (sequence/Alignment Map) files to use in training machine learning models to detect incorrectly aligned reads.
 The two files in the *bamlib* subfolder depend on the SeqAn sequence analysis C++ library.

 https://www.seqan.de/

 Those two files should be compiled as a shared object library using the C++14 dialect.
 The files in the *recal* subfolder should be compiled as an application that links to the bamlib shared object.
 The *main* routine can be found in the file nrmap.cc.

+A GPU is used to compute the tens of millions of least squares lines and correlations of the base call quality scores vs. position in read.
+A CUDA compute level 6.1 GPU must exist with the CUDA libraries installed.

 The programs in the Python folder train models, implement data sampling schemes and make predictions on unseen samples.